+List of Acronyms

+CADC: Canadian Astronomical Data Center

+CANFAR: Canadian

+DAL: Data Access Protocol

+DM :Data Model

+UCD: Unified Content Descriptor

 Introduction

 This work originates from an initiative of the IVOA Take Up Committee that, in the course of 2009, collected a number of use cases for data discovery (see Appendix A).
 These use cases address the problem of an astronomer posing a world-wide query for scientific data with certain characteristics and eventually retrieving or otherwise accessing selected data products thus discovered.
 The ability to pose a single scientific query to multiple archives simultaneously is a fundamental use case for the Virtual Observatory.
 Providing a simple standard protocol such as the one described in this document increases the chances that a majority of the data providers in astronomy will be able to implement the protocol, thus allowing data discovery for almost all archived astronomical observations.

 This effort (version 1) is focused on public data.
 Provision to cover proprietary data is already in preparation (e.g. obs_release_date and data_rights in the list of optional fields ), but is not part of this release.
-Future versions might cover that.
+Future versions might cover that.[TBU]

 In the following are described the fundamental building blocks which are used to achieve the goal of global data discoverability and accessibility .